 What do I need to know?

 If you have a Bachelor in Physics, you are set to go!
 You wont't need anything more than basic concepts of electromagnetism and quantum mechanics.
 The course is based on chapters from "Photonics", by Yariv and Yeh and “The Quantum Theory of Light” by Loudon.
-Additional material will be provided, including powerpoint slides are available through KIRO.
+Additional material will be provided, including powerpoint slides and videos available through KIRO.
 I will provide you the proper references for every lecture, so you won't miss anything.